 The fifth data release (DR5 ) includes a portion of DECaLS, covering a disjoint footprint with 7400 deg² in g-band, 8000 deg² in r-band and 10200 deg² in z-band, of which 6800 deg² has been observed in all three optical filters.

-In order to obtain the full coverage of the Legacy Survey, one needs to combine both DR5 and DR4.
-Visit the Data Access page to retrieve Legacy Survey images, and catalogs.
+In order to obtain the full coverage of the Legacy Survey, one needs to combine both DR6 and DR5.
+Visit the Data Access page for instructions to access the database, retrieve Legacy Survey images, and catalogs.